dhellmann/openshift-enhancements/enhancements/installer/single-node-installation-bootstrap-in-place.md

 This Ignition configuration includes all assets required for launching the single node cluster (including TLS certificates and keys).
 When booting a machine with CoreOS and this Ignition configuration the Ignition config will lay down the control plane operator static pods.
 The ignition config will also create a static pod that functions as cluster-bootstrap (this pod should delete itself once it’s done) and apply the OCP assets to the control plane.

+### Preserve etcd database instead of a snapshot

+Another option for preserving the etcd database when pivoting from bootstrap to production is to copy the entire database, instead of using a snapshot operation.
+When stopped, etcd will save its state and exit.
+We can then add the `/var/lib/etcd` directory to the master Ignition config.
+After the reboot, etcd should start with all the data it had prior to the reboot.
+By using a snapshot, instead of saving the entire database, we will have more flexibility to change the production etcd configuration before restoring the content of the database.